Troilism

 Historical antecedents

 The underlying behaviour, however, was described far earlier than the modern label.
-The closely related concept of candaulism takes its name from King Candaules of Lydia, who, according to the Greek historian Herodotus in the fifth century BCE, arranged for his bodyguard Gyges to view his wife unclothed: one of antiquity's oldest recorded accounts of a partner displaying a partner to another.
-Candaulism centres on the display of a partner, while troilism centres on the watching of one's own partner, but the two interests have long been described together.
+The closely related concept of candaulism takes its name from King Candaules of Lydia, who, according to the Greek historian Herodotus in the fifth century BCE (Histories, Book 1.8–12), arranged for his bodyguard Gyges to view his wife unclothed.
+The plot ends in the queen forcing Gyges to choose between his own death and killing the king, so seizing the Lydian throne: one of antiquity's oldest recorded accounts of a partner being displayed to another.
+Candaulism centres on the display of a partner, while troilism centres on the watching of one's own partner, but the two interests have long been described together, and the term candaulism itself entered French and then English sexological writing by the early twentieth century.

 Clinical and cultural reframing